 - Axle Bar Cleans – Your basic barbell clean, but with an axle bar!
 An axle bar is thicker, and it lacks sleeves so the weight can’t rotate like it does on a normal bar.
 This requires a ton of grip strength and slightly different technique when the weights get heavy.

 - Strict Toes to Bar – Many of us use a kip to do high-rep T2B.
 Cutting this out makes the movement a heck of a lot harder.
 Start from a dead-hang with active shoulders.
 Press down into the bar with your hands while keeping a nice hollow position.
 As your body starts to lever under the bar, perform the biggest crunch of your life and lift your legs simultaneously to touch your toes to the bar.
 Control the descent so you don’t start swinging!

-- Skin the Cat – This is something nearly every kid does without thinking about it when they approach a set of rings or the bar-swing at a playground.
+- Skin the Cat – This is something nearly every kid does without thinking about it when they approach a set of rings at a playground.
 But it’s pretty challenging for adults!
-Basically, you’ll perform strict T2B on rings, but then continue to lower your feet behind you until you reach the end of the range of motion for your shoulders.
-Then reverse it until you’re back to a dead-hang!
+Grab the bar, swing your legs over your head and keep going until you’ve flipped over completely.
+You’ll probably want to let go as your come around so you don’t twist your shoulders too much.

 - L-Sits – while supporting yourself with your arms on rings or paralletes, lift your legs up in front of you until they are parallel to the floor.
 Hold them there for as long as you can and keep your knees straight!

 - Pike Leg Lifts – seated on the ground with your legs out straight in front of you.
 Balance with your hands and lift your feet off the ground a few inches and then set them back down.
 Repeat till dead.